ATS Rejection Logic: Why Workday Auto-Rejects You in 1.4 Seconds

 "Unfortunately, we have decided to move forward with other candidates."

 I've audited the backend of Workday, Greenhouse, and Taleo for F500 clients.
+(For more on how these companies filter talent, see our Hiring Stack hub).
 Here is exactly what happens in those 60 seconds, and why the "Universal Blocklist" is a myth, but the "Internal Flag" is very real.

 The "Global Blocklist" Myth